dimpase/M2/Package-Writing-Style-Guide.md

     * Document output values in-line.
     * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.
+    * Don't use Macaulay2 identifiers as English words.
+In particular, start each sentence with an English word, not an identifier or a symbol.

 * Comments :
     * Delete commented-out code.